suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

     - **Region**: Select **EastUS**
     - **Name**: Enter **Conversational<inject key="DeploymentID" enableCopy="false" />**
     - **Pricing tier**: *Free F0* (if Free F0 is not available, select *S*)
-    - **By checking this box I acknowledge that I have read and understood all the terms below**: *Selected*.
+    - **By checking this box I certify that I have reviewed and acknowledge the terms in the Responsible AI Notice.**: *Selected*.

 1. Select **Review + create** then **Create** and wait for deployment to complete.